Tim Anderson Preview, Player Props: White Sox vs. Royals

 Tim Anderson At The Plate

-- In 59.6% of his 104 games this season, Anderson has picked up at least one hit.
-He's also had 30 multi-hit games.

-- He has hit a long ball in one of 104 games, and in 0.2% of his plate appearances.

-- In 22 games this season (21.2%), Anderson has picked up an RBI, including two games with multiple runs batted in.
+- Anderson has driven in a run in 22 games this season (21.0%), including two games with multiple runs batted in.

-- In 34 of 104 games this year, he has scored, and nine of those games included multiple runs.
+- He has scored in 32.4% of his games this season, with more than one run scored in 8.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.